ls1intum/Artemis/src/main/webapp/app/shared/user-settings/README.md

         super.ngOnInit();
         }
      ```
-4) For further child specific logic e.g. add a new `child-settings.service` file, new custom template/scss, etc.
+5) For further child specific logic e.g. add a new `child-settings.service` file, new custom template/scss, etc.

-###Server Side :
+## Server Side :
 For every new child-settings you have to create a new **table**, **REST controller/resource** (service) and repository due to the possibly big differences between the `OptionCores`.
             *(Might change due to found similarities)*

+## Additional Information
 For further reading see the original PR that introduces these settings : https://github.com/ls1intum/Artemis/pull/3922